-During 2019, the Company reversed \$8,606 of provision related to the production of an automotive part since the cost to fulfill the contract no longer exceeded the expected economic benefit due to manufacturing process improvements.
-This reversal was included in cost of sales.
-As at June 30, 2019, the remaining onerous contract provision relates to certain tooling contracts.
+During fiscal 2019, the Company reversed \$8,606 of provision related to the production of an automotive part since the cost to fulfill the contract no longer exceeded the expected economic benefit due to manufacturing process improvements.
+This reversal was included in cost of sales in the consolidated statement of comprehensive income.
+As at June 30, 2020 and 2019, the remaining onerous contract provision relates to certain tooling contracts.